Storyblok Raises $80M Series C - Read News

 Using the Custom Workflows functionality you are able to define your own content authoring process for a specific content type.

-Section titled Create new Workflow Create new Workflow
+Create new Workflow

 You can create a new Workflow in the Settings section, in the Workflow tab.